stephenmuller/Trap-Scoring/MVP.md

  * details about a specific round:
    * date/time
    * location
-   * a score, represented by an integer or 25 booleans
+   * a score, represented by letters a-y (1-25)
-   * type of shells used (TBD how specific this will get)
+   * type of shells used
    * shotgun used

 ## Technical Components
 In order to keep the front end simple, fast, and easy the pages will all be done in JS using basic HTML elements and images.
 For example the score input will take either a 5x5 grid of clay targets that are by default set to 'hit' (Eg an image like: [broken clay.jpg](http://mickleyhall.com/wp-content/uploads/2015/05/clay-pigeon-shooting.jpg)).

-The data will be passed back to the python 'back-end' via json to be massaged into various metrics that can then be presented on the main page or player page.

-One of the major moving parts in this is having unique ID's for players to tie rounds to.
-The ideal way to accomplish this would be an account based system.
-Per David's suggestions earlier in the course this may represent a lot of work and take away a lot of time from the core functionalities of the program.
-However, in an ideal world I'd like to tie this to google accounts using something like [Firebase](https://firebase.google.com/docs/auth/).
-The alternative is just using peoples full names as the ID.
+Django forms are used to move the data from the round/score entry to the DB.

 ## Schedule